Quincy, M.E.

 Quincy, M.E. (also called Quincy) is an American mystery medical drama television series from Universal Studios that was broadcast on NBC from October 3, 1976, to May 11, 1983.
 Jack Klugman starred in the title role as a Los Angeles County medical examiner who routinely engages in police investigations.

 Possibly inspired by the book Where Death Delights by Marshall Houts, a former FBI agent, the show also resembled the earlier Canadian television series Wojeck, broadcast by CBC Television.
 John Vernon, who played the Wojeck title role, later guest-starred in the third-season episode "Requiem for the Living".
 Quincy's character is loosely modeled on Los Angeles' "Coroner to the Stars" Thomas Noguchi.

 Quincy was originally broadcast as 90-minute telefilms as part of the NBC Sunday Mystery Movie rotation in the autumn of 1976, alongside Columbo, McCloud and McMillan (formerly McMillan & Wife).
 The series proved popular enough that after four episodes of Quincy, M.E. were broadcast during the 1976–1977 season in the extended format, Quincy was spun off into its own weekly one-hour series without a typical 60-minute pilot.
 Instead, a two-hour episode kicked off a thirteen-episode shortened run of the series, which concluded the 1976–1977 season, while NBC canceled the Mystery Movie format in the spring of 1977.

-The Quincy series often used the same actors for different roles in various episodes, a frequent occurrence on many Glen A. Larson TV programs.
+Many of the guest actors in Quincy appeared in multiple episodes in different roles, a frequent occurrence on several Glen A. Larson TV programs.
 Writers Lou Shaw and Tony Lawrence received an Edgar Award from the Mystery Writers of America in 1978 for the second-season episode "...The Thigh Bone's Connected to the Knee Bone...".